MilanFox/Character-Controller/README.md

 ## What's the current state of the project?

-It isn't a 'project' really - more like a playground.
-So If you like, check it out interact with the little character sprite.
+It isn't a 'project' really - more like a playground, I'm ust trying stuff out.
+What is currently supported is, to control the knight with your keyboard and to drag the minion around with your mouse.
+There is no goal or game here... just stuff.

 ## I cant use it on mobile

 Yes.
 That's true..
 I didn't build any functionality for mobiles or even any portrait mode device.

+## Known Bugs

+I'm still trying to find out how to work with __diagonal__ pathfinding properly..
+The Minion seems to add extra unnecessary diagonals when the orthogonal path would have been shorter.

 ## Credits